Wang-lab-UCSD/Taiji_ALTRA/website/README.md

    5. color palatte for cell types

 # Cellular network page

+- Overview: Understanding how the signature cell inflammation signals are transmitted
 <!-- -  [heatmap image](https://github.com/Wang-lab-UCSD/Taiji_ALTRA/blob/main/website/hp_patients_across_celltypes_n_sig_clusters.pdf)
 -  text: "Heatmap of all participants in G2 across cell types.
 The horizontal axis shows the individual participants and the vertical axis shows each cell type.
 Side bar represents the disease states of participants.
 Color represents the number of clusters per cell type for each participant.
 All the At-Risk and ERA participants had the signature in at least one cell type but the combination and distribution of cell types are highly variable.
 For the participants with more than one signature clusters, cellular network plots can be visualized using the search box.
 Try searching: p3, p10, etc" -->
 <!-- -  summary images can be found: https://github.com/Wang-lab-UCSD/Taiji_ALTRA/tree/main/website/cellchat/ind_pseudobulk_cluster_network